Table of Contents

 How could the exact opposite of what I thought might happen occur for me?

 That is the secret right there.
-The beauty in the ugliness.

 I thought the layers were there for a reason, for all time.
 But the layers were there to be peeled back, to be thrown away, discarded then and for good.

-Would you believe me if I told you it’s your own self-doubt that is predominantly holding you back?
-That’s what I’ve found to be true in my life.
+Would you believe me if I told you it’s one negative core belief, your own self-doubt, that is predominantly holding you back from feeling that you are lovable?

 Maybe that was the case thousands of years ago.
 Societies, to inflict eternal shame, would cast off the unwanted.
 It’s not the case anymore.

 Often, limiting beliefs take shape for no good reason at all.
 Do you even know why you think the things you do?
 Usually, it’s from an emotional experience that no longer carries any weight in our life.

 You might believe that the world is not a safe place, but is that really true?

 Question everything.
 It’s by questioning even the most minute details that you start to pierce the layers of your life.
-It’s by seeing the layers that you remove the layers.

-I leave you with this:
+I'll leave you with this: